humhub-contrib/drawio/docs/README.md

 - Create, edit and share diagrams with the well renowned tool
 - Increase your productivity by collaboratively designing projects
-- Comment, discuss and show your appreciaten with a like
+- Comment, discuss and show your appreciation with a like